jasonkuhrt/alge/README.md

 ### Identity

-`.is` is a variant method that is a TypeScript type guard.
-It checks if the given ADT value is that variant or not:
+`.is` is a record method that is a TypeScript type guard.
+It checks if the given ADT value is that record or not:

 ```ts
 const onlyCircle = (shape: Shape): null | Shape.Circle => {